 The Living Quarters

-The chieftain’s feasting hall is a majestic sight with its wood carvings and ceiling darkened by soot.
+The chieftain’s feast hall is a majestic sight with its wood carvings and ceiling darkened by soot.
 The chieftain was responsible for offering at least three sacrifices throughout the year, where food and drink were a major part of the event.
-Long tables and benches surround the fire place.
-The High Seat is centrally situated, not far from the original site.
+Long tables and benches surround the fireplace.
+The High Seat is centrally located, not far from the original site.
 Many of the most important finds at Borg were made in this particular room.

 Yggdrasil — the Barn

 This large room was a barn and stable during the Viking Age.
 It now houses a permanent mythology exhibition.
-At the heart of the Viking world we find the ash tree Yggdrasil whose roots extended to Åsgard, the world of the gods; Midgard, the world of men; and Utgard, the world of Chaos.
-At each of these roots there was a well.
-At the exhibition you can learn about Mimir’s Well, where Odin sacrificed an eye in return for wisdom; and Urd’s Well, where the Goddesses of Fate spin the fate of Man.
-All around the world lies the Midgard Snake, biting his own tail.
+At the heart of the Viking world, we find the ash tree Yggdrasil whose roots extended to Åsgard, the world of the gods; Midgard, the world of humans; and Utgard, the world of chaos.
+At each of these roots, there was a well.
+At the exhibition, you can learn about Mimir’s Well, where Odin sacrificed an eye in return for wisdom; and Urd’s Well, where the Goddesses of Fate spin the fate of man.
+All around the world lies the Midgard Snake, biting its own tail.